 After David and Karen married in Napa in 1987, they continued to visit each year until they purchased their first land in the valley in 2004.

-Today David and Karen own 15 vineyard acres in the Napa Valley.
-They have selectively purchased small vineyard sites ranging from mountain top to valley floor – from Howell Mountain to Yountville to Coombsville.
+Today David and Karen own 15 vineyard acres in Napa Valley.
+They have selectively purchased small vineyard sites ranging from mountain top to valley floor from Howell Mountain to Yountville to Coombsville.
 The three-acre vineyard next to their home sits on a hillside on the edge of Mt.
 Veeder and the Oak Knoll District.
-This part of Redwood Road along the “Dry Creek Corridor” as David calls it is home to many small family-owned vineyards with a number of them making small production wines commercially.
+This part of Redwood Road along the “Dry Creek Corridor” as David calls it, is home to many small family-owned vineyards with a number of them making limited production wines commercially.

-This is a little visited part of Napa Valley because there are no tasting rooms here, the few small wineries that are here are not open to the public.
+Despite being only an approximately 15 minute drive from downtown Napa, this is a little visited part of Napa Valley because there are no tasting rooms here; the few small wineries that are here are not open to the public.

 The name Black Cordon came about somewhat accidentally.
 One day David mixed up his cordon trellising terms and announced to his family and vineyard guys they were going to trellis all their vineyards in a “black cordon” style – when in actuality this term refers to the color of the vines when they are wet.

-Noted winemaker Paul Hobbs has made their wines since the first vintage (although today David and Paul’s assistant winemaker do most of the wine making work).
-David’s first meeting with Paul was by chance – David’s vineyard manager at the time had a meeting with Paul and invited David to join him at the Red Hen Cantina, a popular Mexican bar sandwiched between several hotels in north Napa.
+Noted winemaker Paul Hobbs was the founding winemaker for Black Cordon; today Paul’s former lead winemaker for all of his California projects, Julian Gonzalez does all of the wine making work.
+David’s first meeting with Paul was by chance; David’s vineyard manager at the time had a meeting with Paul and invited David to join him at the Red Hen Cantina, a popular Mexican bar sandwiched between several hotels in north Napa.

 David and Paul hit it off immediately, so David showed him a list of potential winemakers he was interested in hiring.
 Paul had worked with all the winemakers before and gave his feedback, but then stopped and said, “how about I make your wine”.
 David was taken back as the thought of Paul offering this had not crossed his mind.
 When asked why he was interested in making their wine, Paul told him it was because of two reasons – he liked David’s passion and strong interest in learning more about viticulture and that he missed working with a small producer.

-Fruit is used from both their mountain & hillside vineyards to bring a complexity and intensity to the wine – complemented by the valley fruit from their Yountville and Coombsville vineyards to “calm” as David says, “the structure and tannins of their hillside fruit”.
+Grapes are used from both their mountain & hillside vineyards to bring a complexity and intensity to the wine complemented by the valley fruit from their Yountville and Coombsville vineyards to “calm” as David says, “the structure and tannins of their hillside fruit”.
 They do not follow a wine making formula each year, instead they work with what mother nature gives them and make blending decisions accordingly.

 Each section of their vineyard is harvested, vinified and aged separately in barrel up to two years.
 Temperature plays an important role in their fermentation and is determined by each vintage based on a variety of factors including thickness of skins.
 Only when they hold their blending sessions do they determine which vineyard blocks will be in the final blends.